-2. Research will be encouraged particularly which links, or is relevant to the Society’s Research Strategy, its living collections, historical records, in situ programmes or education/HE programmes.
+2. Research will be encouraged particularly which links, or is relevant to the Society’s Research Strategy, its living collections, historical records, in situ programmes or education/higher education programmes.

-8. A copy of all raw data, appropriately annotated to allow independent interpretation, must be lodged with the Society on completion of a study.
+5. A copy of all raw data, appropriately annotated to allow independent interpretation, must be lodged with the Society on completion of a study.
 The Bristol Zoological Society reserves the right to use all data collected at the Zoo, at the Wild Place Project or in one of its in situ projects for its own publications if they have not been published (or submitted for publication) elsewhere within one year of the termination of the research project.
-In such cases, due acknowledgement of contribution and intellectual property will be given.
+In such cases, due acknowledgement of contribution and intellectual property will be given in accordance with the Society’s Data Protection Policy.

-9. Registration fees: To access the Zoo for the duration of the project, all researchers must obtain a researcher’s pass.
-In addition to Zoo access, the researcher’s pass entitles the researcher to an induction, an ARKS Taxon Report for their study species, a short introduction and opportunity to ask questions of the Research Dept. and/or keepers, and a subsidised rate at the Coral Café.
-The basic fee does not include supervision by staff of the Research Dept. The pass gives access to the Zoo for the duration of the project (max.
+6. Registration fees: To access the Zoo or WPP for the duration of the project, all researchers must obtain a researcher’s pass.
+In addition to site access, the researcher’s pass entitles the researcher to an ARKS Taxon Report for their study species, a short introduction and an opportunity to ask questions of the Field Conservation and Science Dept. and/or keepers.
+The basic fee does not include supervision by staff of BZS.
+The pass gives access to the Zoo for the duration of the project (max.
 12 months).

-Students conducting projects co-supervised by a member of staff of the Society will be charged an additional bench fee (£1000) for supervision.
-This entitles them to access to a member of staff of the Research Dept. at agreed times, and to the provision of research facilities (in addition to those necessary for behavioural observations from the visitors’ viewing areas) within reasonable limits.
+Students conducting projects co-supervised by a member of staff of the Society will be charged an additional fee for supervision.
+This entitles them to access to a member of staff of the Field Conservation and Science Dept. at agreed times, and to the provision of research facilities (in addition to those necessary for behavioural observations from the visitors’ viewing areas) within reasonable limits.

 Registration fees may be waived in cases where researchers are affiliated to specific partner institutions or where research has been commissioned by the Bristol Zoological Society.
-In these cases, an application for waiving the fees must be submitted with this proposal form.
+In these cases, a letter requesting waiving the fees must be submitted with this proposal form.

 Dr J Bryan Carroll, CEO